albar965/littlenavmap-manual/en/GLOSSARY.md

 ## Scenery Library Database
 This is an internal database \([SQLite](http://sqlite.org)\) that is created by _Little Navmap_ when reading all the flight simulator BGL files.
 It allows fast complex searches and map display.

-## BGL File
+## BGL
 A binary file with the extension `BGL` which is part of a flight simulator scenery containing airport, navaid or airway information.
 These files can also contain traffic, landclass, elevation or other information which is not relevant for _Little Navmap_.

 ## Navaid
-VOR, VORTAC, TACAN, NDB or waypoint/intersection
+VOR, VORTAC, TACAN, NDB or waypoint/intersection.

-##Radio navaid
+## Radio navaid
-VOR, VORTAC, TACAN or NDB
+VOR, VORTAC, TACAN or NDB.

 ## Parking
 GA ramp, cargo ramp, fuel box or gate.